Thenkasipattanam

-Thenkasipattanam is a 2000 Indian Malayalam-language action comedy film written and directed by Rafi Mecartin, produced by Lal, and starring Suresh Gopi, Lal and Dileep as male leads and Samyuktha Varma, Geethu Mohandas and Kavya Madhavan as female leads with Salim Kumar and Spadikam George in supporting roles.
+Thenkasipattanam is a 2000 Indian Malayalam-language actiom comedy drama film written and directed by Rafi Mecartin, produced by Lal, and starring Suresh Gopi, Lal and Dileep as male leads and Samyuktha Varma, Geetu Mohandas and Kavya Madhavan as female leads with Salim Kumar and Spadikam George in supporting roles.

 Plot

 Kannan and Dassan are owners of the market in their village in Thenkasi Pattinam.
-They become the famous rowdies under the guidance of their godfather.
+They become the famous gangsters under the guidance of their godfather.
 Dassan has a sister called Devootty who is an educated girl and wants to get rid of their rudeness in their behaviour.
-Shatrugnan alias Shatru joined as the manager of Kannan's and Dasan's firm KD & Co., who is regularly beaten by them due to his stupidity.
+Years later, Shatrugnan alias Shatru joined as the manager of Kannan's and Dasan's firm KD & Co., who is regularly beaten by them due to his stupidity.
 Later, it is revealed that Shathru is in love with their sister, but she is not interested in him.
 He joins KD & Co. as the manager in an attempt to win Devootty's love and the approval of her brothers.
 She enquires about his coming to their village, and he says he wanted to marry her.
 She neglected it, saying that first she needs to make her brothers marry and have a family life.
 To make her happy, Shathru decides to find the brides for Dasan and Kannan.
 Meenakshi is the childhood friend of Kannan, who is the enemy's daughter.
 Meenakshi tries to prove her love, and Kannan does not reciprocate it because he knows that Dasan won't accept this relationship.

 Once, KD & Co. hold hostage a music troupe that comes to their village to perform.
 The main singer of that troupe, Sangeetha, gets expelled from her home because of this, so Kannan and Dasan give her refuge upon Devootty's insistence.
 Shathru plans to unite Dasan and Sangeetha.

 Soon, Kannan asks Dasan's permission for his marriage to Meenakshi, but Dasan mistakenly understands Meenakshi as his bride.
 On the other hand, Sangeetha is in love with Kannan.

 After some fights, Dasan and Kannan bring Meenakshi to their home and start wedding preparations.
 Soon, Shathru realises his mistake and wants to change the brides to their respective grooms.
 When the truth is revealed, Dasan, who is madly in love with Meenakshi, forces her into a marriage with him.
 Kannan gets badly beaten by Dasan.
 Devootty tries to stop this, which leads Dasan to beat her.
 This provokes Kannan, and he fights back.
 Dasan falls, and Kannan tells him that he is ready to give up his love for his friendship.
 Dasan changes his mind and allows Kannan and Meenakshi to unite.
 Sangeetha is ready to marry Dasan.